 Inhalation: Move to fresh air.
-If an exposed person is unable to help themself, move them to a safe area and check breathing.
+If an exposed person is unable to help themself, move them to a safe area and check their breathing.
 Call community safety (503-788-6666) or 911 for emergency medical assistance and keep the affected person calm and comfortable.

 Fire: Activate the fire alarm pull station to alert occupants of the need to evacuate.
-Since some of these alarms are only audible locally (that is, some do not ring to a central monitoring station), call Community Safety (503-788-6666, ext.
+Call Community Safety (503-788-6666, ext.
 6666) from a safe place whenever you activate an alarm.